Jingshuai-cloud/git-practice/README.md

 # Added 1 line by Tardigrade on September 1, 2021
-# Added another line by Tardigrade on Sep 2.
+# Added by Tardigrade too on Sep 2, 2021
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).